 - No Historical Figures Were Harmed: A truly and hilariously frightening take on the "Mad Monk" Grigori Rasputin.

 - Technical Pacifist: He fights to spread his message of unconditional love and demonstrate the futility of fighting.

 - Blob Monster: A liquid metal variety.

-- Demoted to Dragon: Since being the Big Bad of the first game to be The Dragon of the second one.
+- Demoted to Dragon: From being the Big Bad of the first game to being The Dragon of the second one.

 - Ditto Fighter: Randomly transforms into another fighters, but has next to no moves of his own.
 An interesting note is that in the second game he only transforms into the new characters from World Heroes 2.

 - Expy: Of Terminator 2: Judgment Day's T-1000.

 - Final Boss: Of World Heroes as Geegus.

 - Punny Name: "Neo" in World Heroes 2 and later "Geo" in other SNK games after SNK had bought and acquired ADK's own intellectual properties.